cvuchener/g500/README.md

    Overwrite the whole page with data from *stdin*.
  - `g500-write-page-lgs /dev/hidrawN pagenumber`
    Same as g500-write-page but using the same method as LGS.
+ - `send-raw-request /dev/hidrawN`
+   A very basic tool reading the request on stdin and writing the reply on stdout.
+The program will block if there is no reply, do not hesitate to interrupt it if it takes too long.

 A combination of these commands can be used in shell script to change the profile.
 For example, to temporarily change the middle side button to work as wheel click:
 ```